Careers360 Logo

 Affordable Education: Germany follows socialist education system in public universities making student life in Germany smooth.
 Tuition fees in public universities are very minimal or zero including only administrative fees of €150- €250.
 However, studying in private universities is chargeable.

-Academic Excellence: Three universities in Germany are among top 100 QS 2024 rankings for world universities.
-31 German universities are among the top 500 in ARWU rankings 2023.
+Academic Excellence: Multiple universities in Germany are among top 100 QS 2025 rankings for world universities and among the top 500 in ARWU rankings 2025.
 With globally recognised degrees and emphasis on practical exposure, student life in Germany is a pursuit of excellence.

 Scholarships: International students are graced with various scholarships like DAAD and Deutschlandstipendium that fund up to 50% of tuition fees and major living expenses.
 In addition, students can opt for other University and course-specific scholarships in Germany.